-We have upcoming litters due middle of February, end of February and in March.
-Puppies will be low to no shed, and will be allergy friendly Puppies to your left are double doodles.
+What kind of doodles are up and coming soon?
+Puppies will be low to no shed, and will be allergy friendly.
+Puppies to your left are double doodles.
 Best reason why we do that you wonder?
-It is because you can get the soft wavy coat that will not shed, or will very little with a more relaxed coat that is most desirable.
-The coat of an F1 Goldendoodle, but with less chance of shedding.
+It is because you can get the soft wavy coat that will not shed, or will very little with a more relaxed coat that is most desirable, longer ears, basically breeding for traits.
+Most of all, for health.

 When do puppies get picked up?
 Add 8 weeks after birth for timing when puppies can leave here for new homes.
-Add 10 weeks if you decide to participate in the "Puppy Boot Camp".
+Add 1-2 weeks if you decide to participate in the "Puppy Boot Camp".
 Your puppy goes home on the same day as Boot Camp.

-There are variations of a double doodle Most common is a Labradoodle bred to a Goldendoodle.
+There are variations of a double doodle.
+Most common is a Labradoodle bred to a Goldendoodle.
 A double doodle can then be back bred to a poodle or a golden retriever for the intended desired look .
-Puppies due are second generation double doodles.
+Puppies due are second generation double doodles aka multi gen.

 Main reason for breeding double doodles is that double doodle bloodlines are healthier than either a goldendoodle or labradoodle because of so much fresh DNA coming together.